 - 1. The target area where HOME-assisted or HOME-eligible housing is located - 2.
 Inclusion of rehabilitation or production of affordable single-family housing as a policy goal for the community - 3.
-Inclusion of experience with housing rehabilitation and/or new construction - 4.
-Experience with federal or state funded programs
+Inclusion of assisting low to moderate income families as a policy goal for the community - 4.
+Documentation of housing rehabilitation and/or new construction experience, if applicable - 5.
+Past experience with federal or state funded programs, if applicable